 Whether you’re a first-time lens wearer or you’ve recently had a prescription change, it’s essential to ensure a proper fit.
 When lenses are not properly fitted, it can prove to be uncomfortable and can lead to vision problems, infections, or scarring.
 That’s where we come in.

 To ensure a proper contact lens fitting, Dr. Lianne Pino will perform a comprehensive eye exam to check your level of refractive error and will also check for any conditions that could interfere with wearing contact lenses.
 The shape of your eye and personal lifestyle are also important factors in determining the right lens for you.
 If you spend a significant amount of time outdoors or lead an active lifestyle, that may require a different lens type.
 Following a proper assessment, the doctor will ensure the best fit for your eyes and overall vision health.

 Moreover, your optometrist will show you how to insert and remove lenses, and generally, how to properly care for them.
 Additional follow-up appointments may be needed in order to monitor and assess the fitting and overall comfort level.

-Specialized in fitting traditional and specialty contact lenses, Dr. Nathan Etten find the proper fit for all patients, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient.
-Visit us at the Exceptional Vision Scleral Lens Center for a contact lens fitting.
+Specialized in fitting traditional and specialty contact lenses, Dr. Lianne Pino find the proper fit for all patients, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient.
+Visit us at the Exceptional Vision for a contact lens fitting.

 We help patients from the Palmetto Bay, Miami, Cutler Bay, and Pinecrest, in the Florida area enjoy great vision and comfort with contact lenses.